-Article 70 With respect to Workers receiving vocational training which has received recognition as provided for in paragraph (1) of Article 24 of the Vocational Ability Development and Promotion Law (Act No. 64 of 1969) (including cases where the same provisions are applied mutatis mutandis under paragraph (2) of Article 27-2 of that Law), when there is a necessity, the provisions of Article 14 paragraph (1) concerning the contract period, the provisions of Articles 62 and 64-3 concerning restrictions on dangerous and injurious jobs for minors and expectant or nursing mothers and others, the provisions of Article 63 concerning the ban on belowground labor by minors, and the provisions of Article 64-2 concerning limitations on belowground work by expectant or nursing mothers may be otherwise provided for by Ordinance of the Ministry of Health, Labour and Welfare to the extent of the necessary; provided, however, that with respect to the ban on belowground labor by minors under Article 63 this shall not apply to persons under 16 years of age.

-Article 71 An Ordinance of the Ministry of Health, Labour and Welfare issued under the provisions of the preceding Article shall not be applicable to Workers other than those employed by an Employer who has obtained permission from the relevant government agency for employment of Workers in conformity with said Ordinance of the Ministry of Health, Labour and Welfare.

-- Article 72 With respect to the application of the provisions of Article 39 to minors who are subject to the application of Ordinance of the Ministry of Health, Labour and Welfare under the provisions of Article 70, the phrase "10 working days" in paragraph (1) of Article 39 shall be read as "12 working days," and the phrase "10 working days" in the "6 years or more" column of the table in paragraph (2) of the said Article shall be read as "8 working days." - Article 73 In the event that an Employer, who has received permission pursuant to provisions of Article 71, violates Ordinance of the Ministry of Health, Labour and Welfare issued pursuant to provisions of Article 70, the relevant government agency may rescind such permission.
+- Article 70 With respect to workers receiving vocational training which has received recognition as provided for in paragraph (1) of Article 24 of the Vocational Ability Development and Promotion Law (Act No. 64 of 1969) (including cases where the same provisions are applied mutatis mutandis under paragraph (2) of Article 27-2 of that Law), when there is a necessity, the provisions of Article 14 paragraph (1) concerning the contract period, the provisions of Articles 62 and 64-3 concerning restrictions on dangerous and injurious jobs for minors and expectant or nursing mothers and others, and the provisions of Articles 63 and 64-2 concerning the ban on belowground labor by minors and women may be otherwise provided for by the Ordinance of the Ministry of Health, Labour and Welfare to the extent of the necessity; provided, however, that with respect to the ban on belowground labor by minors under Article 63, this shall not apply to persons under 16 years of age. - Article 71 An Ordinance of the Ministry of Health, Labour and Welfare issued under the provisions of the preceding Article shall not be applicable to workers other than those employed by an employer who has obtained permission from the relevant government agency for employment of workers in conformity with the said Ordinance of the Ministry of Health, Labour and Welfare. - Article 72 With respect to the application of the provisions of Article 39 to minors who are subject to the application of the Ordinance of the Ministry of Health, Labour and Welfare under the provisions of Article 70, the phrase "10 working days" in paragraph (1) of Article 39 shall be read as "12 working days", and the phrase "10 working days" in the "6 years or more" column of the table in paragraph (2) of the said Article shall be read as "8 working days". - Article 73 In the event that an employer, who has received permission pursuant to provisions of Article 71, violates an Ordinance of the Ministry of Health, Labour and Welfare issued pursuant to provisions of Article 70, the relevant government agency may rescind such permission.

-Chapter VIII Accident Compensation
+Chapter VIII ACCIDENT COMPENSATION